 How Long Does an International Money Transfer Take?

-How many days does an international money transfer (or telegraphic transfer/TT) take if you avoid using a bank?
+How many days does an international money transfer take?

 Fee Free Offer